Software Development Analytics in Practice: A Systematic Literature Review: Research Methodology

 \subsubsection{Execute Search}

 We started the review with an automatic search followed by a manual search and afterwards applied the inclusion/exclusion criteria.
-The search as detailed in section \ref{search-strategy}, was performed in mid July, 2019, with the search string syntax being adapted to support the different search engines.
-Initially we identified 2769 articles, and upon reading their titles and abstracts, the dataset was reduced to 611 articles.
+The search as detailed in section \ref{search-strategy}, was performed in mid 2019 and updated in the end of the last quarter of 2021, with the search string syntax being adapted to support the different search engines.
+Initially we identified 3154 articles, and upon reading their titles and abstracts, the dataset was reduced to 681 articles.
 Following, we filtered them with the inclusion and exclusion criteria.
-The complete workflow and results of the initial search and subsequent filtering phases, is depicted in Figure \ref{chapter2-0.pdf}.
+Table \ref{table:InitialSearch} and Figure \ref{chapter2-0-3.pdf} in appendix \ref{sec:AppendixA}, present the summary results and workflow, respectively, for this research.